Skip to main content

 What to Know Before You Upload

 Every document you upload becomes part of your claim workspace.
-Co-Pilot reads these files to answer your questions, generate reports, and draft communications.
-The more complete your file, the better Co-Pilot performs.
+Co-Pilot reads these files to answer questions, generate reports, and draft communications.
+The more complete your file is, the better Co-Pilot can help.

-There are two places to upload in Brelly, depending on what you're working with:
+There are two places to upload in Brelly, depending on what you are working with:

-• Files — for policies, inspection reports, carrier letters, photos, engineer reports, and any other claim document
+• Files for policies, inspection reports, carrier letters, photos, engineer reports, markdown files, text files, and other general claim documents

-• Financials > Estimates — specifically for estimate documents (Xactimate PDFs, contractor scopes, carrier estimates).
+• Financials > Estimates specifically for estimate documents.
 This triggers automatic line-item extraction.

-If you're uploading an estimate, use the Financials path.
+If you are uploading an estimate, use the Financials path.
 For everything else, use Files.

 Supported File Types

-If you have content in another format — emails, text messages, screenshots, spreadsheets — you can either convert to PDF using your device's print-to-PDF function, or paste the content into Notes (see below).
+If you have content in another format such as emails, text messages, screenshots, or spreadsheets, you can still convert it to PDF or paste the important context into Notes when that works better for your workflow.

 Estimate imports (Financials > Estimates): PDF only

-Xactimate exports, carrier estimate PDFs, and contractor scope PDFs all work.
+Estimate PDFs, and contractor scope PDFs all work.
 The estimate must be a PDF for Brelly's extraction engine to read the line items.
+Xactimate estimate exports must be in PDF format.

 Uploading General Documents to Files